opf/openproject/docs/enterprise-edition-guide/README.md

 ### Do you have a reseller program for OpenProject?

 We provide a [reseller program](https://www.openproject.org/reseller-program/) exclusively for the OpenProject Enterprise Edition (currently not for the Cloud Edition) and offer a 25% discount on the regular prices as a part of this.
-Once you purchased the first Enterprise Edition license for a client, you receive an Enterprise Edition license for 25 users free of charge (for internal use).
+Once you purchased the first Enterprise Edition license for a client, you receive an Enterprise Edition license for 25 users free of charge for your internal use.
+Please refer to the link above for more information and the conditions regarding this offer.
 Please let us know if you have a particular customer request that we can send you a quote for.